What is TKT?

 TKT results are issued through centres approximately two weeks after receipt

-of answer sheets by Cambridge ESOL.
+of answer sheets by Cambridge Assessment English.

-Three specialist modules of TKT are available - these can be added to the
+Two specialist modules of TKT are available - these can be added to the

-four core modules above, or can each be taken completely independently
+three core modules above, or can each be taken completely independently

 TKT: Content and Language Integrated Learning